An Accelerated Method for Derivative-Free Smooth Stochastic Convex Optimization: Introduction

 where $\|\cdot\|_2$ is the Euclidean norm.
 We emphasize that, unlike \cite{duchi2015optimal}, we \textit{do not assume that $\EE_\xi\left[\|g(x,\xi)\|_2^2\right]$ is bounded} since it is not the case for many unconstrained optimization problems, e.g. for deterministic quadratic optimization problems.

-Finally, we assume that an optimization procedure, given a pair of points $(x,y) \in \R^{2n}$, can obtain a pair of noisy stochastic realizations $(\tf(x,\xi),\tf(y,\xi))$ of the objective value $f$, which we refer to as \textit{oracle call}.
+Finally, we assume that \pd{we are in the two-point feedback setup, which is also connected to the common random numbers assumption, see \cite{larson2019derivative-free} and references therein.
+Specifically,} an optimization procedure, given a pair of points $(x,y) \in \R^{2n}$, can obtain a pair of noisy stochastic realizations $(\tf(x,\xi),\tf(y,\xi))$ of the objective value $f$, which we refer to as \textit{oracle call}.
 Here

-and $\xi$ is independently drawn from $P$.
+and \pd{there is a possibility to obtain an iid sample $\xi$ from $P$}.
 This makes our problem more complicated than problems studied in the literature.
-Not only we have stochastic noise in the problem \eqref{eq:PrSt}, but an additional noise $\eta(x,\xi)$, which can be adversarial (see Section~\ref{sec:role_of_parameters} for the detailed explanation).
+Not only \pd{do} we have stochastic noise in problem \eqref{eq:PrSt}, but \pd{also} an additional noise $\eta(x,\xi)$, which can be adversarial.